vraminthegreen/swarm/README.md

 anywhere to place the currently active flag.
 Press the `Delete` key (or `Backspace` on macOS keyboards) to remove it.
 The simulation updates about 10 times per second and displays a small flag instead of a green square.
+Each control group also shows a small banner at its center of mass with the group number, making it easier to identify footmen and archer groups during battle.

 ## Gameplay